New eTRAC system for streamlined reviews

 The THC issues antiquities permits for archeological studies or work at designated buildings and structures.
 The Antiquities Permit Application forms for Archeology and for Historic Buildings & Structures may be downloaded from the Forms page.
 An archeological permit may be issued only to a professional archeologist who meets the definition of a principal investigator as defined in Rules of Practice and Procedure for the Antiquities Code of Texas, available in Statutes, Regulations, and Rules.
 Similarly, the project professional for historic buildings and structures permits generally must be an architect meeting the qualifications listed in the Rules, or under certain circumstances, other qualified professionals or contractors.

 On December 31, 2017, the Texas Historical Commission adopted revisions to the Rules of Practice and Procedure for the Antiquities Code of Texas, which govern project review and issuance of permits under the Antiquities Code.
 We encourage archeologists, architects, and state and local governments to review the review the current Chapter 26 rules.
 The amendments clarify the commission's role in evaluating unverified cemeteries, curation of artifacts, and review of work to historic buildings and structures.
 They also clarify the notification requirements and review procedures for political subdivisions of the state, such as cities, counties, and school districts.
 Detailed description of the changes was included in the August 18, 2017 issue of the Texas Register.
-Questions regarding the rules may be sent to Bill Martin for archeology and Elizabeth Brummett for buildings and structures.
+Questions regarding the rules may be sent to Bill Martin for archeology and Alex Toprac for buildings and structures.

 Political Subdivisions of the State